-The price of UK liability insurance depends on the nature of your business, as well as the risk factors that are likely to occur in your line of work.
+The price of UK liability insurance covers depends on the nature of your business, as well as the risk factors that are likely to occur in your line of work.
 Multiple different policies are available from insurance providers, and each of them will vary by the type of business you own, and whether or not you have made any claims in recent years.
 Public Liability insurance from Tradesman Saver starts at just £53 per year and is one of the most cost-effective policies available on the internet.

 What does public liability insurance cover?